ReinhardFrie/blueprints/Splunk-BP/README.md

 ## Splunk instance
 ##
-Once the app launch is successful, you can access splunk instance at http://<IP>:8000.
+Once the app launch is successful, you can access splunk instance(s) at http://<IP>:8000.
 You can login as admin and the password you specified under ADMIN_PASSWORD runtime variable

 ## Usage